-AlphaEta™ Encryption Concept
+AlphaEta™ Cryptography Concept

 Optical signals are almost always transmitted in a binary format, where each symbol transmitted is either "1" or a "0".
 Recently very advanced high performance optical systems have started sending data in quaternary format, where two bits of data are transmitted with every symbol.
 This is quite unlike some other data transmission systems, such as those used in wireless internet (Wi-Fi) or digital subscriber line (DSL) modems, which typically send 16, 32, or even 256 bits every symbol.
 Such advanced modulation schemes have enabled phone lines to carry up to and beyond a megabit per second of data.
 Why not take advantage of this in the optical domain?
 One reason is that optical signal-to-noise issues make it hard for optical technology to have a clean enough signal to allow for these more complex modulation formats.
 While this is disappointing for super-high rate communication applications, it turns out to be useful for encryption.